 Examples of the many study aids available from West Academic.

 Students connected to the university VPN can access West Academic study aids, including the Nutshell and Law Stories series.
 Click here for instructions on logging into the VPN.
 After logging in, visit https://subscription.westacademic.com/.
-For directions on how to sign up for West Academic Study Aids, and for directions on how to read a book offline, please see this guide.

 Examples of the many study aids available from Wolters Kluwer.

 Students can access Aspen Learning Library (F/K/A the Wolters Kluwer Online Study Aid Library) using the university VPN.
 This resource features a wide range of study aids in various formats, including the Examples & Explanations series.